thepower/power-docs/docs/Community/phase-1/01-testnet-flow.md

 > **Warning**
 >
-> The private key you get with the `genesis.txt` file cannot be restored, if you lose it.
+> The private key you get with the `node.config` file cannot be restored, if you lose it.
 Please, store it securely.

 ### Step 8: Get the certificate